bmunnabe/basic-angular-app/README.md

 # basic-angular-app

-# UserName : munna
+## login details
-# Password : munna
+`UserName : munna & Password : munna`
 or
-# UserName : admin
-# Password : admin
+`UserName : admin & Password : admin`

-This is very basic Angular 5 Application,
-#
+### Description
-In this application you can see how to use
+This is very basic Angular 5 Application, In this application you can see how to use Services,Routings, Angular Material Design, Responsive Design using Flexlayout, Login, Signup
-#
-Services,
-#
-Routings,
-#
-Angular Material Design,
-#
-Responsive Design using Flexlayout,
-#
-Login,
-#
-Signup